ActianCorp/zeenea-platform-docs/docs/zeenea-connector-tableau.md

 ## Data Extraction

+[comment]: <> (Text refers to Looker.
+Is this a cut/paste error?)

 In order to extract information from Tableau, the connector will scan all workbooks within the solution and transform them into **Visualization** objects in Zeenea.
 All related Data Sources are then collected and transferred to Zeenea.
 Data sources are referenced as **Datasets**.
-Fields are recreated as **Field** type objects in Zeenea. <font color="red">Is this a cut/paste error?
-Refers to Looker:</font> For each Looker Dataset, a **Data Process** is created to represent the lineage with the origin Dataset.
+Fields are recreated as **Field** type objects in Zeenea.
+For each Looker Dataset, a **Data Process** is created to represent the lineage with the origin Dataset.

 To identify the objects in the source system, the connector uses the technical identifiers produced by Tableau.
 In cases where these are changed (following a modification for example), this will lead to the duplication of the object in the catalog.